top of page

 Beignets at Port Orleans French Quarter

-It can be a bit of a tough choice when it comes to deciding which Walt Disney World resort to stay at.
 Each resort has its own unique style and “quirks” which is probably why there really is somewhere for everyone when staying onside.
 So here is why you should consider a stay at Port Orleans French Quarter.

-Port Orleans French Quarter is without a doubt my favourite hotel on Disney property.
 The hotel's theme is New Orleans, specifically during Mardi Gras.
 You can walk to it from its “sister” resort, Port Orleans Riverside.
-I love the way the big Sugar Baron-style buildings at Riverside fade into the colorful units of French Quarter.
+We love the way the big Sugar Baron-style buildings at Riverside fade into the colourful units of the French Quarter.
 It’s done so well that the two resorts blend seamlessly.
 One of the best perks of staying at either Port Orleans French Quarter or Port Orleans Riverside is that you can use the amenities at both resorts, including the pools.
 Pool hopping is typically not allowed at Walt Disney World, but these two resorts are an exception.

 Amenities at Port Orleans French Quarter

-In comparison to some of the other resorts at Walt Disney World, I think Port Orleans French Quarter feels a lot more compact.
+In comparison to some of the other resorts at Walt Disney World, wethink Port Orleans French Quarter feels a lot more compact.
 Even their outer rooms are within a short walking distance from the main lobby which is where the store, the main restaurant, and of course the reception area is situated.

 Pool at Port Orleans French Quarter